KentiCopilot

 Is KentiCopilot tooling for C#/.NET only, or does it include also JavaScript/React?

 The toolkit recognizes that Xperience by Kentico projects often involve both server-side and client-side code.
-Tools built within the KentiCopilot initiative support both backend and frontend development:
+Tools built under the KentiCopilot umbrella support both backend and frontend development:

 • C#/.NET backend development of ASP.NET Core applications, custom modules, integrations.